| Commonly

 you want something more serious, then go with a portrait.
 If

-you want to have a little more fun with your subject, then a caricature
+you want to have a little more fun with your subject and don't mind

 is the right choice!